KasparEtter/ef1p/pages/email/email.md

   and [continuous integration systems](https://en.wikipedia.org/wiki/Continuous_integration), and to be informed immediately when their domain is abused for phishing.
 - **Policies**: Domain owners can specify how receiving mail servers shall handle unauthentic messages.
-  If your domain doesn't yet have a DMARC record (see below), you should start with aggregate reports and a domain policy of `none`.
+  If your domain doesn't yet have a DMARC record (see [below](#tool-format-dmarc)), you should start with aggregate reports and a domain policy of `none`.
   This allows you to be informed about authentication failures without affecting how unauthentic messages are handled.
-  Once you're confident that you've authorized all legitimate sources of email with SPF, you should set the domain policy to `quarantine`, which requests receiving mail servers to treat unauthentic emails as suspicious.
+  Once you're confident that you've authorized all legitimate sources of email with [SPF](#sender-policy-framework), you should set the domain policy to `quarantine`, which requests receiving mail servers to treat unauthentic emails as suspicious.
-  Since it's not under your control whether your recipients use [alias addresses](#alias-address), you should move to the `reject` policy only once you've also deployed DKIM.
+  Since it's not under your control whether your recipients use [alias addresses](#alias-address), you should move to the `reject` policy only once you've also deployed [DKIM](#domainkeys-identified-mail).
   Otherwise, your messages might not even reach the spam folder of your recipients if they use [email forwarding](#email-forwarding).

 Domain owners publish their preferences in a `TXT` record at `_dmarc.{Domain}`.
 The following two tools help you generate and validate the DMARC record for your domain.
 Given the remarks above, most parameters should be self-explanatory.
-If this is not the case, you can hover your mouse over them to read a short description and all options are also documented in [RFC 7489](https://datatracker.ietf.org/doc/html/rfc7489#section-6.3), of course.
+If this is not the case, you can hover your mouse over them to read a short description.
+All options are also documented in [RFC 7489](https://datatracker.ietf.org/doc/html/rfc7489#section-6.3), of course.
-Domains which aren't used to send emails from should have a DMARC record of `v=DMARC1; p=reject`.
+Domains which aren't used to send emails from should have a DMARC record of `v=DMARC1;` `p=reject`.
 If you want to be informed about spoofing attempts, you can also include a reporting address.
 The second tool uses [Google's DNS API](https://developers.google.com/speed/public-dns/docs/doh/json) to query the DMARC record of the given domain.